Batting (cricket): Leave

-Drive
+Straight Drive

 A drive is a straight-batted shot, played by swinging the bat in a vertical arc through the line of the ball, hitting the ball in front of the batter along the ground.
 It is one of the most common shots in a batter's armory and often the first shot taught to junior cricketers.
 Depending on the direction the ball travels, a drive can be a cover drive (struck towards the cover fielding position), an off drive (towards mid-off), straight drive (straight past the bowler), on drive (between stumps and mid-on) or square drive (towards point).
 A drive can also be played towards midwicket, although the phrase "midwicket drive" is not in common usage.
 Drives can be played both off the front and the back foot, but back-foot drives are harder to force through the line of the ball.
 Although most drives are deliberately struck along the ground to reduce the risk of being dismissed caught, a batter may decide to play a lofted drive to hit the ball over the infielders and potentially even over the boundary for six.

 Flick

-A flick shot is a straight-batted shot played on the leg side by flicking a full-length delivery using the wrists.
-It is often also called the clip off the legs.
-The shot is playing with the bat coming through straight as for the on drive, but the bat face is angled towards the leg side.
+A flick shot is a shot played on the leg side by flicking a full-length delivery using the wrists.
+The shot is played with the bat coming through straight as for the on drive, but the bat face is angled towards the leg side.
 It can be played both off the front foot or the back foot, either off the toes or from the hips.
 The shot is played between the mid-on and square leg region.
 Typically played along the ground, the flick can also be played by lofting the ball over the infield.